-The coldest months in Cancun are December and January but still offer plenty of 80 degree plus days.
-Through January, February, March and April the temperatures increase steadily leading to my favourite time of year in Cancun, May.
+Cancun weather averages month by month demonstrate that the coldest months in Cancun are December and January but even then they still offer plenty of 80 degree plus days.
+Through January, February, March and April the temperatures increase steadily leading to my favorite time of year in Cancun, May.

 There are two rainy seasons from May through to June and then October through to December.
 Rain can be heavy at times in Cancun, but it is unlikely to rain for the whole of your trip.
 Often a heavy downpour will be followed by bright sunshine an hour later.
 Cancun weather is a strange phenomenon.
 Often in downtown Cancun it can be raining, while only a mile further away in the Hotel Zone blue skies and sunshine will prevail.